-Solunion Group has an Outsourcing Policy, whose last review was approved by the Solunion's Board of Directors on March 26, 2019, that establishes principles of management for the outsourcing of activities that enables the Group to manage its own suppliers map in accordance with methodology in place for outsourcing.
+Solunion has an Outsourcing Policy, whose last review was approved by the Solunion's Board of Directors on March 26, 2019, that establishes principles of management for the outsourcing of activities that enables the Company to manage its own suppliers map in accordance with methodology in place for outsourcing.

-The existing governance structure ensures that the Company has sufficient control over functions, important activities or services which have been outsourced, in the terms established in the Solvency II Directive and local enacting legislation.
+The existing governance structure ensures that the Company has sufficient control over critical functions, activities or services which have been outsourced, in the terms established in the Solvency II Directive and local enacting legislation.

-Solunion Group's Internal Audit Function is outsourced to its shareholders, Euler Hermes and MAPFRE, through their internal audit teams, who perform audit activities under the responsibility of the Chairman of the Board of Directors.
+Solunion's internal audit function is outsourced to its shareholders, Euler Hermes and MAPFRE, through their internal audit teams, who perform audit activities under the responsibility of the Chairman of the Board of Directors.